Detail Page

 • Honors Algebra II - 236

 This enriched course is designed to give advanced students an in-depth knowledge of the concepts of Algebra II.
-The topics of functions, systems of equations, polynomials, radicals and exponentials are enriched with a discussion of probability.
+The topics of functions, systems of equations, polynomials, radicals, and exponentials are enriched with a discussion of matrices, probability, and conic sections.
+Emphasis is also placed on factoring, logarithms, and exponentials.
+A substantial introduction to trigonometric equations, identities and graphing completes the course in the second semester.

 • Precalculus - 241